foundationallm/foundationallm/src/dotnet/AgentFactoryAPI/README.md

 ### Service is not starting

-Ensure that all configuration values have been set in the Azure Key Vault along with the corresponding App Configuration settings.
-These include:
+Ensure the environment variable is set:

 - FoundationaLLM:AppConfig:ConnectionString

+Ensure that all configuration values have been set in the App Configuration/Azure Key Vault.
+These include the following with App Config name mapped to Azure Key Vault name (if applicable):

-- FoundationaLLM:APIs:AgentFactoryAPI:AppInsightsConnectionString
+- FoundationaLLM:APIs:AgentFactoryAPI:AppInsightsConnectionString (foundationallm-apis-agentfactoryapi-apikey)
 - FoundationaLLM:APIs:{HttpClients.AgentFactoryAPI}:APIUrl
-- FoundationaLLM:APIs:{HttpClients.AgentFactoryAPI}:APIKey
+- FoundationaLLM:APIs:{HttpClients.AgentFactoryAPI}:APIKey (foundationallm-apis-agentfactoryapi-apikey)
 - FoundationaLLM:APIs:{HttpClients.SemanticKernelAPI}:APIUrl
-- FoundationaLLM:APIs:{HttpClients.SemanticKernelAPI}:APIKey
+- FoundationaLLM:APIs:{HttpClients.SemanticKernelAPI}:APIKey (foundationallm-apis-semantickernalapi-apikey)
 - FoundationaLLM:APIs:{HttpClients.LangChainAPI}:APIUrl
-- FoundationaLLM:APIs:{HttpClients.LangChainAPI}:APIKey
+- FoundationaLLM:APIs:{HttpClients.LangChainAPI}:APIKey (foundationallm-apis-langchainapi-apikey)
 - FoundationaLLM:APIs:{HttpClients.AgentHubAPI}:APIUrl
-- FoundationaLLM:APIs:{HttpClients.AgentHubAPI}:APIKey
+- FoundationaLLM:APIs:{HttpClients.AgentHubAPI}:APIKey (foundationallm-apis-agenthubapi-apikey)
 - FoundationaLLM:APIs:{HttpClients.PromptHubAPI}:APIUrl
-- FoundationaLLM:APIs:{HttpClients.PromptHubAPI}:APIKey
+- FoundationaLLM:APIs:{HttpClients.PromptHubAPI}:APIKey (foundationallm-apis-prompthubapi-apikey)
 - FoundationaLLM:AgentFactory

 > NOTE: The APIUrl and APIKey (and most other values) are configured automatically for you via the deployment process, however, if the endpoints change due to some post configuration change, you will need to validate the urls and keys are still valid.